Academixedu/Notesv2/FrontendStepbyStep.md

 In this tutorial, we'll build a simple weather app using React.
 We'll start by creating the component structure in `App.js`, demonstrating how parent and child components form the overall HTML structure.
 Then, we'll incrementally add CSS to style our app, explaining each step.
 Finally, we'll create three simple functions that return hardcoded weather data in different formats—a single line, a single object, and an array of objects—and show how to handle each of these in our app.

+We'll ensure that the app functions correctly by handling asynchronous data fetching and preventing runtime errors.

 ## Table of Contents

 1. [Setting Up the Project](#1-setting-up-the-project)